-More must be done to shore up the local health department workforce for the long term and ensure there are public health professionals in place to protect and respond to the needs of the public.
-A 2022 analysis found that public health departments need at least 80,000 more full-time equivalent positions-an increase of nearly 80 percent-to provide a minimum set of public health services.iv That estimate encompasses only the bare minimum needed to sustain the public health system, without accounting for additional workforce that may be temporarily required to respond to an emergency like COVID-19 or other challenges.
+More must be done to shore up the local health department workforce to meet the needs of each community and achieve national public health goals.
+A 2022 analysis found that public health departments need at least

+80,000 more full-time equivalent positions-an increase of nearly 80% with the majority of positions needed at the local health department level-to provide a minimum set of public health services.
+That estimate encompasses only how many positions are needed to provide a minimum set of services, without accounting for additional workforce that may be temporarily required to respond to an emergency like COVID-19 or other more localized challenges.

 The need to expand the local health department workforce is compounded by pressures that may lead existing workers to leave the field.
-A 2022 analysis found that nearly one-third of the public health workforce is considering leaving their organization in the next year and 44 percent said they are considering leaving within the next five years.
-Whether or not they plan to leave, more than half of current public health workers reported symptoms of post-traumatic stress disorder and many are struggling with their mental health.v
+A 2022 analysis found that nearly one-third of the public health workforce is considering leaving their organization in the next year and 44% said they are considering leaving within the next five years.
+Whether or not they plan to leave, more than half of current public health workers reported symptoms of post-traumatic stress disorder and many are struggling with their mental health. \(^{\nabla}\)

 Combined, these forces create an urgency to address our public health workforce crisis by better supporting existing staff and bringing new staff into the field.
-After significant advocacy by NACCHO and its members and coalition partners, Congress passed and President Biden signed the Consolidated Appropriations Act of 2023, which reauthorized the Public Health Workforce Loan Repayment Program, representing a significant step forward.
-In 2024, NACCHO will work with Congress to secure adequate funding to support and sustain this new federal loan repayment program for public health professionals who agree to serve three years in a local, state, or tribal health department.
-Moving forward, NACCHO will also work with the Health Resources and Services Administration to implement the loan repayment program so that it can be a useful tool for health departments to recruit and retain top talent, building a workforce that can address current as well as future public health challenges.
+After significant advocacy by NACCHO and coalition partners, Congress passed the Continuing Appropriations Act of 2023, which reauthorized the Public Health Workforce

+Loan Repayment Program, representing a significant step forward.
+In 2025, NACCHO will work with Congress to secure adequate funding and the Health Resources and Services Administration (HRSA) to implement the loan repayment program to support and sustain this new federal loan repayment program for public health professionals who agree to serve three years in a local, state, or tribal health department.

-NACCHO will continue to support the vital work of public health officials, staff, and authority in the face of increased politicization.
-Public health officials around the country have been harassed, threatened, fired, or retired early because of political disputes over public health measures in response to COVID-19.
-Between January 1, 2021, and May 20, 2022, 61 new state laws passed across more than half of states that limit or transfer public health authority.
-These laws remove authority from public health agencies to exercise their expertise and the flexibility needed for day-to-day public health protection and emergency response.vii NACCHO calls on policymakers at the local, state, and federal level to support local health officials, including by preserving or restoring their authority and through mental health resources and supports, so they are empowered to implement evidence-based policies and recommendations.
-Emerging research suggests limiting public health authority undermines public health efforts and raises serious concerns about how localities will prevent and respond to current and future public health challenges.viii Moreover, federal public health guidance needs to be clear, consistent, and science-based to support these public servants at the local level.
+NACCHO will also continue to support the vital work of public health officials, staff, and authority in the face of increased politicization, stress, and burnout.
+Public health officials around the country have been harassed, threatened, fired, or retired early because of political disputes over public health measures.
+Between January 1, 2021 and May 20, 2022, 61 new state laws passed across more than half of states that limit or transfer public health authority.
+These laws remove authority from public health agencies to exercise their expertise and the flexibility needed for day-to-day public health protection and emergency response. vii NACCHO calls on policymakers at the local, state, and federal level to support local health officials, including by preserving or restoring their authority and through mental health resources and supports, so they are empowered and supported as they fulfill their mission to the community.
+Moreover, federal public health guidance needs to be clear, consistent, and science-based to support these public servants at the local level.